tgelu/wedding-season/blog/Thys and Laneze's Wedding day.md

+Today I am happy to kick-start a new feature of this blog, that I hope you will find helpful and fun, aka. real weddings features.
+I am happy to kick-start a new feature of the blog, where I will share real weddings with you.
+I hope you will this helpful and fun.

 I am an avid reader of love stories, and so I read quite a few blog posts that feature real weddings, daily, that's where I get my inspiration from, and that's how I keep updated with the industry trends.
 I believe that brides are a creative form in themselves, they are able to come up with such magnificent ideas to underline their couples' uniqueness and dynamic.
 I have read about wedding table runners made out of book pages due to the huge passion of the bride for reading.
 I have seen tartan napkins to bring about the Scottish